ziqipang/StreamingForecasting/README.md

 * Then install the `argoverse-api` following their [instructions](https://github.com/argoverse/argoverse-api#installation).

-### Data Preparation
+### 2.2 Data Preparation
 <details>
 <summary>Click to view the details</summary>

 You will prepare the argoverse dataset, both tracking and forecasting splits included. **We recommend you putting the tracking and forecasting into separate directories.** For instance, I use directories `~/datasets/argoverse/tracking` and `~/datasets/argoverse/forecasting`.

 Remember to soft-link your data location to `./data/argoverse_forecasting` and `./data/argoverse_tracking`.
-The file structure would be similar to:
+The final file structure would be similar to:
 ```
 ./data
     -- argoverse_tracking